TempleWaterfOWLS/beagleboneblack/readme.txt

  This will run the node.

-To change the values sent to motor use: rostopic pub -r 1 beagleboneblack/MotorPower 0.1 0.1
+To change the values sent to motor use: rostopic pub -r 1 motor_power beagleboneblack/MotorPower 0.1 0.1

  This sends 10% power to both motors and updates at a rate of 1 Hz